nml5566/JBrowse-PrimerDesigner/README.md

 Prerequisites
 -------------
 # Bio::PrimerDesigner
 Bio::PrimerDesigner is a perl module frontend for primer3.
-It can be installed via CPAN
+It can be installed via CPAN:
     sudo cpan Bio::PrimerDesigner

 # primer3 (1.14 or older)